 These are the latest spy shots of Jaguar’s upcoming crossover SUV based on the C-X17 concept

-first shown at the 2013 Frankfurt Auto Show.
+first shown at the 2013 Frankfurt Auto Show, which now include the higher-performance V-6 model.
 Previously thought to be an XQ or Q-Type, Jaguar has since confirmed that it’s first-ever high-riding model will be called an F-Pace

 .
 While the name might be a bit of an odd choice—Jaguar says it picked F-Pace to link the new SUV with the F-Type sports car—we’re glad to report that the production version appears almost identical to the handsome concept.